MggMuggins/blockrender-hs/README.md

 doing something but I didn't know enough of the idioms to figure it out (looking at you, monads).
 However, I was able to apply the `Functor` and `Foldable` typeclasses some, which did feel like a reasonable solution to eliminating boilerplate.
-I remember writing a lot of boilerplate when solving this problem in Rust.
+I remember writing a lot more boilerplate when solving this problem in Rust.

 There were other things I quite enjoyed in the development process: I very often wrote code that worked or sorta worked the first time if it compiled.
 I'm sure I spent less time debugging than I did in Rust.
-The code is also 224 lines, a reduction of roughly 50% from the rust version.
+The code is also 224 lines, a reduction of roughly 50% from the Rust version.
 While being super concise is not always a plus, it at least made it easier to traverse the (very complicated) codebase when debugging and working towards a successful compile.